-There’s no better time to visit the tropical Top End than during Darwin Festival each August, where a fabulous festival wonderland awaits you.
+There’s no better time to be in the tropical Top End than during Darwin Festival each August, where a fabulous festival wonderland awaits you.
 Balmy nights under twinkling lights provide the perfect backdrop for an unforgettable dry season, the Top End’s tropical winter.
-In 2019 we celebrate 40 years – come celebrate with us!

 Australia’s most northern and only tropical arts festival was born out of the destruction and devastation of a natural disaster over 40 years ago.
 Cyclone Tracy tore through the Northern Territory’s capital city on Christmas Eve in 1974 leaving behind 68 dead and 25,000 Darwin residents homeless.
 There was talk from some of abandoning the city site altogether but others were more determined to rebuild.

 In 1977, Northern Territory Director of Health Dr Charles Gurd suggested celebrating the town’s revival with a festival that would draw the community together and reflect the optimism of those determined to rebuild.